 - Maintain eye contact with the interviewer.

 - Pay attention to the questions and listen attentively before you answer.

 5. Don’t be modest

 - Show the interviewer what you know and try to relate your qualifications to what the company is looking for.

 - This is the time to show off your skills and convince the interviewer that the company can benefit from hiring you.

 - Avoid listing accomplishments that don’t have any relation to the position you are interviewing for.

 - One of the most important steps is to follow up with a ‘thank you’ note, restating your interest in the position.
-If you interviewed with multiple people, send each one of them a personal ‘thank you’ note.
+If you interviewed with multiple people, you can send an email to all of them, but it’s better to send each one of them a personal ‘thank you’ note.